Zack Moss Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Season Stats

-- He's also added eight catches for 94 yards (18.8 per game) and one touchdown.
+- He's also tacked on eight catches for 94 yards (18.8 per game) and one touchdown.

 - The Bills have run 54.3% passing plays and 45.7% rushing plays this season.
 They rank second in the NFL in scoring.